wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 The issue with the first two solutions is the same one: they are meant to support small-scale transactions, but not long-running ones.
-For example, I have no clue how to give GCC rules about performing I/O in a transaction; and moreover looking at the STM library that is available so far to be linked with the compiled program, it assumes short transactions only.
+For example, I have no clue how to give GCC rules about performing I/O in a transaction --- this seems not supported at all; and moreover looking at the STM library that is available so far to be linked with the compiled program, it assumes short transactions only.

 Intel's HTM solution is both more flexible and more strictly limited.
 In one word, the transaction boundaries are given by a pair of special